joydm/stunnerypp_linux_exam/README.md

         https://landosonglist.com

-5. Create a vhost config that will handle http and https traffic under apache
+5. Create a vhost config that will handle http and https traffic under nginx

         See vhost_nginx.conf